sebholstein/angular-google-maps/README.md

-# AGM - Angular Google Maps Extendable
+# AGME - Angular Google Maps Extendable

 Angular components for Google Maps.
 (Previously known as angular2-google-maps) Extended version this version uses the google maps @types files instead of custom class/interfaces allowing you to easily extend it with features that may not already exist.
 This version is probrably not needed for most people and adds features less commonly used.